nnn710/livewire-media-uploader/README.md

 # Livewire Media Uploader

 Livewire Media Uploader is a reusable Livewire v3 component that integrates seamlessly with Spatie Laravel Media Library.
-It ships a clean Tailwind Blade view (fully publishable), Alpine overlays for previews and confirmations, drag-and-drop uploads, per-file metadata (caption/description/order), configurable presets, name-conflict strategies, and optional SHA-256 duplicate detection.
+It ships a clean Tailwind Blade view by default (fully publishable), Bootstrap theme as an option, Alpine overlays for previews/confirmations, drag-and-drop uploads, per-file metadata (caption/description/order), configurable presets, name-conflict strategies, and optional SHA-256 duplicate detection.
 Drop it in, point it at a model, and you’re shipping in minutes.

 ---